Theme

 This project fits in the ecosystem layer rather than the single-model layer.
 It is more relevant to readers comparing local speech workflows, voice tooling, and production-style setups than to readers looking for one standalone TTS checkpoint.

-Based on the official repository, what readers may want to notice is the studio framing itself: Voicebox is presented as a local speech-workflow environment rather than just a wrapper around one voice model.
+The repository is useful for checking the studio framing itself: Voicebox is presented as a local speech-workflow environment rather than just a wrapper around one voice model.

 Before using